OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/micro-focus-alm-and-jira-integration.md

 Configuring [system pre-requisites](../../integrate/integration-prerequisites.md) is mandatory for successful system configuration.
 Check out the prerequisites for [Micro Focus ALM](../../connectors/microfocus-alm-qc.md#prerequisites) and [Jira](../../connectors/jira.md#prerequisites) systems before you proceed with the integration.

 # Integration Configuration
-* Log in into OpsHub Integration Manager.
+* Log in into <code class="expression">space.vars.SITENAME</code>.
 The default credentials are: User Name: admin, Password: password.
 <p align="center">
   <img src="../../assets/Getting_Started_With_Application_Image_1G_a.png"/>
 </p>

 >**Note**: Proxy parameters: Before you proceed with the configuration, check whether the system is behind a proxy server.
-If yes, then set up [proxy parameters](../../manage/administrator/proxy-setting.md) in OpsHub Integration Manager.
+If yes, then set up [proxy parameters](../../manage/administrator/proxy-setting.md) in <code class="expression">space.vars.SITENAME</code>.

 * Click **Integrate** on the top right corner of the screen and then click the plus [+] icon .
 <p align="center">